Kartolo: Early life and career

-Kartolo was born in Yogyakarta, Dutch East Indies (now Indonesia), to a family of noble descent.
+Kartolo was born in Yogyakarta, Dutch East Indies (now Indonesia), as the son of Honggodimedjo who was of noble descent.
 Around 1933, while a member of the Palestina touring troupe, he met his future wife Roekiah, a stage actress and singer of keroncong music (traditional music with Portuguese influences) in the Batavia (modern-day Jakarta) area.
 After leaving Palestina, in 1934 they toured in Singapore with the Faroka troupe.